 - Guided Meditations and Core Formal Practices - Develop your mindfulness and compassion practice with the formal practices of awareness of breath, body scans, mindful hatha yoga, and movement, walking meditations, open awareness, loving-kindness meditations, guided reflective practices, mindful communication practices, and mindfulness in self-care and daily activity practices.

 - Regular Online Broadcasts/Gatherings—An in-depth curriculum designed and taught by MBHHS faculty to support your continued

 growth and development and provide the opportunity to firmly and effectively establish

 the use of mindfulness skills across multiple situations, while simultaneously preparing

 participants to utilize these methods far beyond the conclusion of the program.

 - Individual and Group Mentorship—Mentorship sessions will be provided by highly qualified instructors to help address your personal questions and growth areas.

 - Practice Group Sessions—Opportunities will be facilitated to connect with your peers for feedback, inspiration, collaboration, and support.
-During your final semester, you will engage in a practicum where you will initiate mindfulness interventions in the healthcare and/or human services profession venue of your choosing to share and demonstrate your growing skill set.
+During your final semester, you will engage in a practicum where you will initiate mindfulness interventions within the venue/s of your choosing to teach, share, and demonstrate your growing skill set.
 During this time, you will be supported by regular broadcasts/online gatherings, mentoring, and peer group gatherings.